voltive/amz_sp_api/lib/fulfillment-outbound-api-model/README.md

 end

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
+body = AmzSpApi::FulfillmentOutboundApiModel::GetDeliveryOffersRequest.new # GetDeliveryOffersRequest | GetDeliveryOffersRequest parameter

+begin
+  result = api_instance.delivery_offers(body)
+  p result
+rescue AmzSpApi::FulfillmentOutboundApiModel::ApiError => e
+  puts "Exception when calling FbaOutboundApi->delivery_offers: #{e}" end

+api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
 marketplace_id = 'marketplace_id_example' # String | The marketplace for which to return a list of the inventory that is eligible for the specified feature. feature_name = 'feature_name_example' # String | The name of the feature for which to return a list of eligible inventory. opts = {
-  next_token: 'next_token_example' # String | A string token returned in the response to your previous request that is used to return the next response page.
+  next_token: 'next_token_example', # String | A string token returned in the response to your previous request that is used to return the next response page.
 A value of null will return the first page.
+  query_start_date: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | A date that you can use to select inventory that has been updated since a specified date.
+An update is defined as any change in feature-enabled inventory availability.
+The date must be in the format yyyy-MM-ddTHH:mm:ss.sssZ
 }

 begin